pivotal/docs-tap/api-auto-registration/troubleshooting.hbs.md

 ## APIDescriptor CRD issues

-This topic includes some issues users may find and how to solve them.
+This topic includes issues users might find and how to solve them.

 ### APIDescriptor CRD shows message of `connection refused` but service is up and running

-If your APIDescription CRD shows status and message similar to this:
+Your APIDescription CRD shows a status and message similar to:

 ```
     Message:               Get "https://spring-petclinic.example.com/v3/api-docs": dial tcp 12.34.56.78:443: connect: connection refused